mosaic-jasondebolt/phoenix/Phoenix/README.md

 2. Advanced CloudFormation (pick one from below)
     * <a href="https://linuxacademy.com/amazon-web-services/training/course/name/aws-cloudformation-deep-dive"> Linux Academy - AWS CloudFormation Deep Dive</a>
     * <a href="https://acloud.guru/learn/aws-advanced-cloudformation">A Cloud Guru - AWS Advanced CloudFormation</a>

+## Why no Nested Stacks?
+At the time Phoenix was first developed, Cloudformation Nested Stacks had several limitations.
+These limitations included lack of support for <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.html">AWS::Include</a> transforms, Cloudformation macros and more.
+Nested stacks can also become difficult to work with for large sets of stacks, sometimes becoming completely stuck (requiring AWS support to fix).
+In December 2018, Cloudformation macro support was added to Nested Stacks, so it may be possible to refactor Phoenix to leverage Nested Stacks in the near future.

 ## CloudFormation JSON Template Files
 An AWS account may include multiple Phoenix projects, and each Phoenix project may include multiple environments like